-There's a loud debate taking place, from Fortune 100 boardrooms to solo practitioner bedrooms—I am referring to Twitter, and whether we should consider the social media platform a marketing tool or something that belongs in the hands of people who have very little to do all day.
+There's been a debate taking place for some time, from Fortune 100 boardrooms to solo practitioner home offices, about Twitter and whether its social media platform qualifies as a legitimate marketing tool or something that belongs in the hands of people who like to tweet the latest celeb gossip for fun.

 Twitter says 1.6 billion unique visitors per month see tweets on third-party properties, which corresponds to 500 million tweets per day and around 200 billion tweets per year.

-The question is, how do you use Twitter as a marketing tool?
+The question is, how can you use Twitter as an effective marketing tool?

 Create Character in Your Brand